lukacsarpad/notes-and-solutions/README.md

 ## Feedback

-Should you find mistakes please do report an issue through Github or contact me in e-mail.
+Should you find mistakes please do open an issue through Github or contact me in e-mail.
 Comments, recommendations for extension also welcome.